Happy Fursday, Missians!

 A profile of the patron saint of animals and ecology

 St. Francis of Assisi, patron saint of animals & environment could be viewed as the original Earth Day advocate.
 Francis' devotion to God was expressed through his love for all of God's creation.
 St. Francis cared for the poor and sick, he preached sermons to animals, and praised all creatures as brothers and sisters under God.
+St. Francis of Assisi, patron saint of animals and ecology, was born in Italy around 1181 or 1182.

 After a wild youth and a brief career as a soldier, Francis had a conversion experience that inspired him to renounce his family’s wealth and devote his life to God.